Recent Legal Update

 Conclusion

-After appointment as administrator in North Carolina, the next steps are to secure and identify estate assets, open and use a separate estate bank account, gather date-of-death account information, and file the required inventory with the Clerk of Superior Court (often treated as due about 90 days after qualification).
-Then the administrator pays valid expenses and claims, addresses required tax filings, and files the annual and/or final account to close the estate.
+After appointment as administrator in North Carolina, the next steps are to secure and identify estate assets, open and use a separate estate bank account, gather date-of-death account information, and file the required inventory with the Clerk of Superior Court (generally due within 3 months after qualification).
+Then the administrator pays valid expenses and claims, addresses required tax filings, and files the required annual account if the estate remains open beyond one year, followed by the final account to close the estate.
 Next step: file the estate inventory with the clerk by the clerk-required deadline.

 Talk to a Probate Attorney